shelleybabij/ecommerce-website/README.md

 # inclass-ecommerce

-A demonstration repo for in class ecommerce website design system.
+A demonstration repository for in class ecommerce website design system.

 ---